felisawiley/wordcloud_github/README.md

 If consent is given, the application gets a list of uploaded images from the form data and processes each image.
 The text extracted from each file is added to a combined text string.

 After all files have been processed, the application generates a word cloud from the combined text and saves it as a PNG image in a static directory.
-The user is then redirected to a download URL to download the wordcloud image.
+The user is then redirected to a download URL to download the word cloud image.

-If the request method is not POST, the user has not submitted the form yet; the application serves the index.html template, which contains the file upload form.

 ### Running the Application